-19. In speaking of God's plan, the church has many things to say to men and women about the essential equality and complementarity of the sexes, as well as about the different, but they are also equal.
+19. In speaking of God's plan, the Church has many things to say to men and women about the essential equality and complementarity of the sexes, as well as about the different charisms and duties of spouses within marriage.
+Husband and wife are certainly different, but they are also equal.
 The difference should be respected but never used to justify the domination of one by the other.
-In collaboration with society, the church must effectively affirm and defend the dignity and rights of women.
+In collaboration with society, the Church must effectively affirm and defend the dignity and rights of women.